AnkitaMungalpara/IMDB-PositionalEncoding-PyTorch/README.md

 # Sentiment Analysis on IMDB Dataset with PyTorch and Positional Encoding

-## Dataset Description:
 There are 50,000 movie reviews in the IMDB dataset, with 25,000 used for testing and the remaining 25,000 for training.
 Positive or negative sentiment is assigned to each review.
-Comparing this dataset to previous benchmark datasets, a much larger amount of data is available for binary sentiment classification.

 ## Implementation Overview:
 Using PyTorch, this project applies sentiment analysis to the IMDB dataset, utilizing positional encoding to efficiently capture sequential information.